crescentrose/dotfiles/README.md

 - A mildly polished [neovim](https://neovim.io/) config with LSP, debugging and other plugins focused on a nice development experience
 - [mise](https://mise.jdx.dev/) for version management and a basic Git config

+The Neovim config is explained in more details in a dedicated help file.
+Run [`:h crescentrose`](./config/nvim/doc/crescentrose.txt) to get more info.

 ## links